Are you, like me, an accidental business owner?

-- Studying with top coaches and mentors (which means I walk my talk and do my own work).
+- Studying with top coaches, therapists, and mentors (which means I walk my talk and do my own work).

 - Publishing my book Open to Your Intuitive Intelligence: Reflections on Nature & Wisdom (2011) combining a lifetime of photography with inspiring text.

 I have a boundless list of hobbies and interests, most notably cycling, kayaking, photography, cooking, gardening, wine and craft beers/spirits, music, theater, and more.
-I am grateful that I get to do so many of them with my partner of 20+ years Kim and we live with 3 crazy cats that give us permission to stay in their home as their humbled servants.
+I am grateful that I get to do so many of them with my wife of 30+ years Kim and we live with 3 crazy cats that give us permission to stay in their home as their humbled servants.